 Abstract

-In this study, positive and negative streamers in CO2/O2 mixtures are investigated using a 2D axisymmetric simulation model.
-The mixture of gases with CO2 are the promising candidates to replace SF6, the most widely applied gaseous insulation in high voltage equipment.
-In this paper background ionization is used for the generation of free electrons along with Townsend ionization equation and the Gaussian approximation for the initial density distribution.
-The background ionization is used because of low probability of photoionization in gas mixture with higher concentration of CO2.
-The influence of applied pressure and voltage, concentration ratio, electric field non-uniformity, gap length on both positive and negative streamers then investigated in detail along with electron transport properties.
+SF6 is commonly used as gaseous insulation media in high voltage equipment but it has high GWP and urgently needs to be replaced with ecofriendly alternatives.
+CO2 based mixtures have shown promising results as SF6 alternatives.
+Streamers belonging to the initial phase of electrical breakdown have become an important subject for the reliable design of high voltage equipment based on gaseous insulation.
+In this paper, positive and negative streamers in CO2/O2 mixtures are investigated using a 2D axisymmetric simulation model.
+Considering the low probability in gas mixtures with higher concentration of CO2, photoionization has been excluded and background ionization is used for the generation of free electrons along with Townsend ionization equation and the Gaussian approximation for the initial electron density distribution.

+The influence of concentration ratio, pressure, electric field non-uniformity, and gap length on both positive and negative streamers is then investigated along with electron transport properties.

+The results showed that with increasing the O2 content into CO2, electron density, electric field, streamer length, and velocity decreased/increased for positive streamer and what happened in the case of negative streamer???
+Similarly, what was the impact of increasing the pressure, electrode radii, and gap length on positive and negative streamers???

 The results showed that electron density, electric field and total ionization rate in negative streamer discharge is higher and concentrated as compared to positive streamer discharge.
 The electron density in positive and negative streamer increases by increasing the voltage and decreases with increase in the pressure, electrode radii and electrode distance.
 Similarly, the streamer propagation velocity in positive streamer is fast as compared with negative streamer.
 In positive streamer, the localized electric field is enhanced by the electron impact reaction and hence the streamer propagation velocity increases.
 From the graphical results, the electric field in negative streamer first increases and then decreases.
 The negative streamer propagates against the electric field.
 On the other hand, the positive streamer propagates in the direction of the electric field.
 Therefore, the electric field in positive streamer has the maximum peak during the propagation of the streamer discharge.

-Keywords: streamer discharge, localized electric field, streamer propagation, streamer velocity
+Keywords: We can write this on the end.

 1. Introduction

 Sulphur hexafluoride (SF6) is commonly utilized as a gas for quenching arcs during fault occurrences in various high-voltage devices like circuit breakers, gas-insulated switchgear (GIS), and gas-insulated lines (GIL), providing essential functions in high-voltage fault protection and insulation.
 However, its significant global warming potential (GWP) index classifies SF6 as one of the most potent gases ever generated [1].
-The GWP index of SF6 is about 23,500 times higher than that of CO2.
-About 80% of the SF6 produced is used in power systems.
-SF6 is also considered a greenhouse gas by the Kyoto Protocol [2].
-Therefore, it is important to replace the SF6 gas with a new gas to lower the carbon footprint and also to reduce the GWP index.
-Research is ongoing to find a suitable gas that has properties similar to SF6 [3].
-Of the various alternative gases, CO2 plays an important role in switching performance and has a promising SF6 replacement capability either in pure form or mixed with other materials such as C4F7N, CF3I or C5F10O.
-The reason is due to the fact that an insulating gas must have high electric field strength, low GWP index, low boiling point, low toxicity, non-reactive, and no ozone-depleting characteristics [4].
+The GWP index of SF6 is about 23,500 times higher than that of CO2 [2].
+Therefore, it is important to replace the SF6 gas with a new eco-friendly gas or gas mixtures with properties comparable to SF6 [3].
+CO2 plays an important role in switching performance and has a promising SF6 replacement capability either in pure form or mixed with other materials such as C4F7N, CF3I or C5F10O [4]